Mrs Angela Toms

 Our success at the Mathematics Challenges, a National and International competition is something of which we are very proud.
 In the Intermediate Challenge for Y9 to Y11 pupils achieved 2 Bronze medals.

-In some years we are not able to publish results because of our pupil numbers.
-This year falls into that category so we cannot share information relating to grades for our 2021 students.
+In the previous two years we were not able to publish results because of our pupil numbers.

 Statistics provided by DfE